A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Our transport setup

+Here, as mentioned above, we solve the equation for the large-scale background with the {\tt DRAGON} numerical solver, that takes into account all the processes approximated in the analytical solution.
+As shown in Figure \ref{fig:B_over_C_Tomassetti}, we find that the B/C flux-ratio observed by AMS-02~\citep{PhysRevLett.117.231102} and PAMELA~\citep{Adriani:2014xoa} can be nicely reproduced using $\eta=-0.5$ and adjusting the values of $\gamma_{\mathrm{high}}$ and $\Delta$ to 0.19 and 0.53, respectively, as indicated in the figure.
+The Voyager-1~\citep{Cummings_2016} data points, measured outside of the heliopause, are captured at low energy by our unmodulated black solid line.
+The solar modulation is taken into account using the \textit{force-field} approximation~\citep{1968ApJ...154.1011G}, with an effective potential $\langle \phi_{\mathrm{mod}} \rangle = 0.54 \pm 0.10$~\citep{2005JGRA..11012108U,2011JGRA..116.2104U}.
+In the plot, its effect is shown as a grey band.
+We highlight that this framework suitably reproduces the high-energy range of the B/C observations as well as the hardening found in the primary CR-species, for which the model was originally built.

-In this paper the transport setup described in Equation \eqref{eq:delta_tomassetti} is adopted consistently in both the large-scale propagation and in the propagation of particles from the nearby remnant.
-We will show that it plays a key role in reconciling the high-energy break in the all-lepton spectrum ($E_{e^{\pm}} \sim 1 \, \mathrm{TeV}$) with the \textit{bump} recently reported by DAMPE in the proton spectrum at $E_{p} \sim 10 \, \mathrm{TeV}$, correctly reproducing the CR anisotropy data.
+In this paper, the transport setup described in Equation \eqref{eq:delta_tomassetti} --- and shown in Figure \ref{fig:Diffusion_coefficient_Tomassetti} --- is adopted consistently in both the large-scale propagation and in the propagation of particles from the nearby remnant.
+As it will be shown below, this ingredient plays a key role in reconciling the high-energy break in the all-lepton spectrum ($E_{e^{\pm}} \sim 1 \, \mathrm{TeV}$) with the \textit{bump} recently reported by DAMPE in the proton spectrum at $E_{p} \sim 10 \, \mathrm{TeV}$.
+Besides, it is crucial to correctly reproduce the cosmic-ray dipole anisotropy data.